pmnoxx/reshade-display-commander/FEATURE_PROPOSALS.md

 • Fix displaying DLSS version when NVIDIA driver overloads dlss version

+• Add option to disable logging in DC. (verbose)

 ## Low Priority Proposals

 • Add crashes interception, so we can print to logs when crash occurs.